Cartucho/vision_blender/README.md

 ## How to generate ground truth data?

-Simply tick the boxes of what you want to render.
+Simply tick the boxes of what you want to save as ground truth in the `VisionBlender UI`.
+Then start rendering and the outputs will be generated automatically.
+To render you click `Render > Render Image` or `Render > Render Animation...`, alternatively you can click `F12` for image and `Ctrl F12` for animation.

+You can change the output path in `Output Properties > Output > Output Path`.

 Note: `Segmentation masks` and `Optical flow` are only available in Cycles.